 Halfback (1941-44, 1946-52)

 Became only the third 1,000-yard rusher in pro football history when he gained 1,052 yards in 1949.
-Still ranks as No. 4 ground gainer in Packers annals entering 2014 season with 4,197 yards on 1,025 attempts, a 4.1-yard average.
-A durable, all-purpose halfback, he was an accomplished blocker, capable passer and good receiver, in addition to being a highly effective kick returner.
-Also played defensive back during early years of his career.
-Played college football at Gonzaga, where he acquired nickname “Grey Ghost.”
-Served Packers organization longer than any person in history, 59 years, including tenures on the executive committee and board of directors.
+Finished his career with 4,197 yards on 1,025 attempts, a 4.1-yard average.
+A durable, all-purpose halfback, he was a hard runner, an accomplished blocker, capable passer and good receiver.
+Also played defense early in his career.
+Spent 1945 season in the service during World War II.
+Played college football at Gonzaga, where he acquired the nickname “Grey Ghost.”
 Born May 5, 1919, in Chicago.
 Died Nov.
 29, 2003, at age of 84.

 1976 — jim taylor